 When we received our first Illumina Genome Analyzer in August 2007, accurate read lengths barely exceeded 25 bases.
-Now we are getting excellent (i.e., low) error rates up to 150 bases of paired-end reads for HiSeq the 3000, up to 250 bases for rapid mode runs on the Hiseq2500, or 300 bases of paired-end reads for MiSeq.
+Now we are getting excellent (i.e. low) error rates up to 150 bases of paired-end reads for NovaSeq 6000, or 300 bases of paired-end reads for MiSeq.
 The read length you require will depend on your experimental needs, and discussions with us and the Bioinformatics Core will be essential to focus your decision.
 Here are a few general guidelines:

-A single read 50 bp (SR50 in Core lingo), paired end 100 bp (PE100), paired end 150 bp (PE150), rapid-mode paired end 250bp (PE250 ), and paired end 300bp (PE300 Miseq only) are standard read lengths offered by the Core.
-SR50 will provide an unambiguous match to a reference genome and is therefore suitable for most ChIP-seq and mRNA-seq applications where a reference genome is available.
-SR50 is the read length used for small RNA and micro RNA analyses.
+A single read 100 bp (SR100 in Core lingo), paired-end 100 bp (PE100), paired-end 150 bp (PE150), rapid-mode paired-end 250bp (PE250 ), and paired-end 300bp (PE300 Miseq only) are standard read lengths offered by the Core.
+SR50 will already provide an unambiguous match to a reference genome and is therefore suitable for most ChIP-seq and mRNA-seq applications where a reference genome is available.
+SR100 is the read length used for small RNA and micro RNA analyses.
 It can also be used for certain SNP discovery applications, where a reference genome is available.
 It can be suitable for some bacterial genome analyses, and reduced representation or hybrid-selected libraries, depending on the application.
 The MiSeq generates about 12-15 million reads passing filter (using v2 chemistry) or up to 25 million reads PF (v3 chemistry).
 The following kits are available: SR50 (v2 kit), PE75 (v3), PE150 (v2), PE250 (v2), and PE300 (v3 kit).
-Considering the fast turnaround time (1-3 days once libraries are loaded for sequencing), this would be an excellent option for small scale and proof-of-concept projects under a strict timeline.
+Considering the fast turnaround time (1-3 days once libraries are loaded for sequencing), this would be an excellent option for small-scale and proof-of-concept projects under a strict timeline.

 Paired-end reads substantially facilitate assemblies of all genome sizes.
 Paired-end reads can also help resolve differences among repeat regions and thus can be used in transcriptome projects to distinguish family members as well as identify alternative splicing.
 The most commonly run paired-end reads in the Core are PE100 and PE150 (HiSeq), and PE250 (Miseq and Rapid Mode Hiseq), and PE300 (MiSeq).
 For de novo sequencing, PacBio RSII is an excellent alternative or complementary option as this generates average median read lengths of > 10kb with long reads tailing off around 40kb.
 Please see more details on PacBio sequencing here.